 The best water for baby formula is tap water filtered through reverse osmosis, or distilled water, because plain tap, standard bottled, and "nursery water" each fail a different test.
-Formula-fed newborns drink about 150 mL of water per kilogram of body weight every day, so contaminants hit them harder than anyone else.
+Formula-fed newborns drink 146 mL of water per kilogram of body weight in the first month of life, so contaminants hit them harder than anyone else.
 Arsenic's infant-protective level is 0.004 ppb, 2,500 times below the 10 ppb legal limit (OEHHA, 2004), and for lead, health agencies recognize no safe level at all.

 For a formula-fed baby, water isn't a side note.
 It is the diet.
 If an adult drank the same volume relative to body weight, they'd be putting away more than two gallons a day.
 That single fact reshapes what "clean enough" means, and it's why the label on the jug matters as much as the powder inside the can.